 - Place chicken in a large bowl.
 Season with onion powder, garlic powder, oregano, salt, and pepper.

-- Remove chicken from the refrigerator and set it on the counter about 15 to 20 minutes before cooking.
+- Remove chicken from the refrigerator and set it on the counter for about 15 to 20 minutes before cooking.

 Notes